 - Vanilla Extract – The vanilla makes it taste like a homemade cake frosting recipe.

-- A Squeeze of Orange/Lemon Juice – That extra pop of fresh citrus flavor takes this frosting to the next level.
+- A Squeeze of Orange/Lemon Juice – That extra pop of fresh citrus flavor makes this frosting to the next level.

 How To Make Almond Flour Carrot Cake